christofferbergj/adapt-cs/README.md

 # Hobby project - work in progress

-This is me trying to see how valid Fullstack development feels like with a modern Next.js based stack.
+This is just a project I use as a playground 🏡 trying to see how valid Fullstack development feels like with a modern Next.js based stack.

+Not everything will be beautifully implemented, so take everything with a pinch of salt.

-Feel free to seek inspiration from this.
+– And feel free to seek inspiration from this. 🤞

+## All pages and features are viewable

+I've left all pages/features viewable for demo purposes.

+Some actions still require **authentication** and/or **admin privileges**.

-## Description
+## Project description

-At Adapt we play Counter Strike at G4ME TIME Parken once a month.
+At Adapt we play Counter Strike at an internet café called "G4ME TIME Parken" once a month.

 We have established a "Penalty Box" and a set of penalties e.g. arriving late or one being killed by an opponent in game with a knife etc.

-All of these penalties have been logged manually, but I am now building a small web application to handle this, and provide overviews for the players, so they can see what fines they've got and some statistics.
+All of these penalties have been logged manually by me in our Slack channel while playing, but I am now building a small web application to handle this, and provide penalty overviews for the players, so they can see what fines they've got and some statistics.

 ## Stack: